 RIVER RANGERSSM PADDLE THE NAVESINK & SWIMMING RIVERS IN COLORFUL WOODEN CANOES!

-As a River Ranger, they will explore the Navesink and Swimming Rivers, enjoy paddling, swimming, and learning something of the on-water and under-water life while having fun!
+As River Rangers, they will explore the Navesink and Swimming Rivers, enjoy paddling, swimming, and learning something of the on-water and under-water life while having fun!

 Canoes, life vests, paddles, and qualified, experienced adult supervision are all part of the package.
 Just add your children!